University-at-Buffalo-SEDS/PICO-FI/host/README.md

 - uses `32` byte slots on the wire
 - reassembles those slots into logical packets
 - logical packet kinds are `KIND_DATA`, `KIND_COMMAND`, and `KIND_ERROR`

+Firmware queue behavior:

+- UART egress drops whole queued frames when its packet ring is full
+- I2C queues are capped at `8` packets and `8192` queued payload bytes
+- SPI queues are capped at `32` packets and `8192` queued frame bytes
+- oversized packets that cannot fit in the byte budget are dropped as whole packets

 Protocol details are documented in: